perokvist/event-driven-architecture/implementation.md

 A consumer could have backround task polling the producer in a given time interval.
 The *IHostedService* in aspnetcore 2.0 could be useful for such an implementation.
-Offset needs to be persisted by the consumer, *Service fabric*'s could be used to pull event to the local queue, the pop the the queue and due state changes in a shared transaction.
+Offset needs to be persisted by the consumer (and given by the producer), *Service fabric*'s could be used to pull events to the local queue, the pop the the queue and due state changes in a shared transaction.

 In a serverless scenario the task of polling could be it's own function/process.

 ### Method three - single publisher

 In some cases polling and single publisher have alot in common.
-But the polling in this case is done one the producers side.
+But the polling in this case is tied to the producer.
 One single task polls for changes and publishes them on a log or broker.

 Some infrastructure might give you a subscription that could ease the implementation of the single publisher.
 Both eventstore and CosmosDB has features the could be used.

-The *IHostedService* in aspnetcore 2.0 could be useful for such an implementations.
+The *IHostedService* in aspnetcore 2.0 could be useful for such an implementation.

-In a serverless scenario the single publsiher could be it's own function/process.
+In a serverless scenario the single publisher could be it's own function/process.

 ### Method four - log subscription

 The consumer uses the log infrastructure apis to subscripe/poll the log.
 Offset tracking etc is useally handled by the log client apis.
 The subscription could run as a separate task using aspnetcore 2.0's *IHostedService* for ex.

-In a serverless scenarion, depending on your concurrency choices, the subscription could also be is own function/process.
+In a serverless scenarios, depending on your concurrency choices, the subscription could also be is own function/process.

-Azure *Event grid* might be introduced, so the log subscription of is handled by the event grid, that then pushes events to the consumer using a web hook for ex.
+Azure *Event grid* might be introduced, so the log subscription is handled by the event grid, that then pushes events to the consumer using a web hook for ex.
 Switching the consumer from pull to push.
-(But due another focus/fature set evenet grid not be suitable for publishing state transer events).
+(But due another focus/feature set event grid is not be suitable for publishing state transer events).

 ### Method five - The log is the truth

-Is this scenario, it's still a log subscriotion, but with other retention or compation settings.
+Is this scenario, it's still a log subscription, but with other retention or compation settings.
 So separating initializing and catch up are implementation details.
 All log subscription implementations is applicable.

 Kafka offers both log compaction and configurable retention.
 Giving the consumer the same api for "restore"/replay and subscribing.